 1. Double-click on the subscriber's conference you wish to modify.
-A screen similar to the one shown on Figure 15.
+A screen similar to the one shown on Figure 16.

-Figure 15: Modifying an Existing Conference Definition
+Figure 16: Modifying an Existing Conference Definition

 - 2. You may change any of the properties of the conference from this screen, just as you did when you created it.
 Simply modify the entry in any text box (including access code or creating a new conference description) or select a new conference called number from one of the drop down lists, etc. - 3.
 In addition you can override any of default call flow attributes for the conference.
-To do so click "Edit attributes" link-button, you will see the conference attributes in the lower section of the screen as shown on Figure 16.
+To do so click "Edit attributes" link-button, you will see the conference attributes in the lower section of the screen as shown on Figure 17.
 The list of available conference attributes depends on the conference called number selected for host.
-If you would like to change any of the conference attributes, the checkbox in the first column should be checked otherwise the attributes are disabled and you are unable to edit them.
+See detail information about call flow attributes and their possible values in the section DNIS and Call Flows Management.
+If you would like to change any of the conference attributes, the checkbox in the first column should be checked otherwise the attributes are disabled and you are unable to edit them. - ✓ As you can see on Figure 17, you can search among attributes names and descriptions.
+After you pressed "Edit attributes" link-button and started the conference call flow attributes editing, if you wish you can just type your search criteria in the search textbox, and only attributes that meet the criteria will be shown. - ✓ In addition to amending of the attributes you can also upload the conference audio files, such as music on hold files for the conference; see the section DNIS and Call Flows Management for details.

-Figure 16: Modifying a Conference Attributes
+Figure 17: Modifying a Conference Attributes